this post may contain affiliate links. Please read my disclosure for more information.

-Easter is just around the corner folks!
+The holidays are just around the corner folks!
 Do you have your menu ready?
-Don’t hunt high and low for the perfect ham like I do each holiday season.
-Browning’s Country Ham out of Dry Ridge, Kentucky has a new Holiday Ham that has been aged to perfection for a full year.
+Don’t hunt high and low for the perfect ham each holiday season.
+Browning’s Country Ham out of Dry Ridge, Kentucky has a Holiday Ham that has been aged to perfection for a full year.
 Browning’s Country Hams and other Amish-quality products ship nationwide to arrive right at your doorstep.

 Southern Lady Cooks Ham Glaze:

 1/4 cup Kentucky straight bourbon whiskey

 Mix together and baste the ham several times while cooking.
 This was WONDERFUL!

 My favorite foods to serve with country ham are potato salad and baked beans.
 Once I cooked this ham, I just had to make baked beans and potato salad, too.
 The baked beans are made with Browning’s Pepper Bacon.
 They have 3 thin sliced styles: Country, Applewood or Pepper Bacon.
 Browning’s Country Bacon is a thick cured bacon with an old-fashioned taste.

 Southern Baked Beans by The Southern Lady Cooks2 (15 oz.) cans pork-n-beans, drained 1 small onion, chopped 1/2 cup brown sugar 1 tablespoon yellow mustard 1 tablespoon tomato ketchup 1 tablespoon molasses or dark syrup 2 to 3 slices bacon (I use Browning’s Pepper Bacon) Drain beans, combine with all other ingredients in an oven safe casserole dish.
 Place bacon slices on top.
 Cook uncovered in a preheated 350 degree oven for 45 minutes.
 Enjoy!
 Note: You can make these beans in the crockpot, too.
 Just throw all ingredients in the crockpot and cook about 4 hours.